-In 2012, as Jeffrey Deitch is living up to anyone's worst fears, I hate to say I told you so.
+After Jeffrey Deitch lived up to anyone's worst fears, I hate to say I told you so.
 Even after his appointment to LA MOCA, in this article, I tried to see both sides of the story.
 I did not insist that a museum director need come from academia, and I noted how others have moved between museums and galleries without loss of academic rigor.
 I would be happy to do so myself.

 Still, I noted that Deitch as a New York dealer always placed himself front and center, as much curator as manager and director.
-I noted, too, that he displayed again and again the worst tangled vision of commerce, art, and entertainment.
+I noted, too, that he displayed again and again the worst of today's tangled vision of commerce, art, and entertainment.
 And both describe what has gone wrong in LA as the story was still unfolding until the announcement of his departure in late July 2013.

 Bringing Jeffrey Deitch to LA's Museum of Contemporary Art is like asking Bill Gates to run Google.
 With street-level cameras and Google books, the company that made a fortune off the promise to do no evil is scaring people.
 So why not turn it over to the evil empire?
 As for MOCA, the museum that almost bankrupted itself is finding its way—at the cost of funding and oversight from a wealthy patron and collector, Eli Broad.
 So why not hire New York's flashiest dealer, rather than a curator or academic?